More than half of vehicles towing a trailer are violating safety standards, increasing the risk for an accident.

 - improper use of the hitch and other connecting devices

-- risk that the trailer will disconnect from the towing vehicle
+- a risk that the trailer will disconnect from the towing vehicle

-- additional braking time needed to stop both the towing vehicle and trailer
+- the additional braking time needed to stop both the towing vehicle and trailer

-- risk of tire blowout on the trailer, leaving debris on the road
+- risk of a tire blowout on the trailer, leaving debris on the road

 - reduced maneuverability of the towing vehicle